Delusional Disorder: DSM-5-TR Definition, Symptoms, and Treatments

 Treatments for Schizophrenia With Delusions

-Delusions can be difficult to treat because by definition, a person believes they are real.
-However, most doctors will treat them with medications known as anti-psychotics.3 Examples of first-generation anti-psychotics include:3
+Delusions can be difficult to treat because a person believes they are real.
+However, most doctors will treat them with medications known as antipsychotics.5 Examples of first-generation antipsychotics include:5

 • chlorpromazine